 - changing your appliance to a small stoma cap before having sex

-- covering the appliance with a satin or cotton cover (if the feel of the appliance against your skin is a distraction during sex)
+- covering the appliance if the feel of the appliance against your skin is a distraction

-You should avoid having anal sex (if the rectum hasn't been removed) after a colostomy, because this can lead to painful tearing and bleeding.
-You should also avoid using the stoma itself for penetrative sex, because this can seriously damage it.
+You should avoid having anal sex (if the rectum hasn't been removed) after a colostomy because it can cause painful tearing and bleeding.
+Speak to your stoma nurse for more information and advice about this.

-It's important to be aware of the possible problems you may experience after a colostomy.
+There are a number of possible problems you may experience after having a colostomy.

-People who have a colostomy, but have an intact rectum and anus, often experience a discharge of mucus from their rectum.
+If you've had a colostomy but your rectum and anus are intact, you may have some mucus discharge from your bottom.
 Mucus is produced by the lining of the bowel to help the passage of stools.

-The lining of the bowel continues to produce mucus, even though it no longer serves any purpose.
-The longer the length of the remaining section of your bowel, the more likely you are to experience rectal discharge.
+The lining of the bowel continues producing mucus, even though it no longer serves any purpose.
+The longer the remaining section of your bowel, the more likely you are to have rectal discharge.

 Managing the discharge

-Many people find that the most effective method of managing rectal discharge is to sit on the toilet each day and push down as if passing a stool.
-This should remove any mucus located in the rectum and prevent it building into a ball.
+You may find it helps if you sit on the toilet every day and push down as if passing a stool.
+This should remove any mucus and stop it building into a ball.

-However, some people find this hard to do, because surgery has reduced the sensation in their rectum.
-If this is the case, contact your GP, because you may need further treatment.
+But some people find this difficult because surgery can reduce the sensation in the rectum.
+Contact your GP if this is the case, as you may need further treatment.

-Glycerine suppositories (which you insert into your bottom) can often help.
+Glycerine suppositories that you insert into your bottom can often help.
 When the capsules dissolve, they make the mucus more watery, so it's easier to get rid of.

-In some cases, the mucus can irritate the skin around the anus.
+The mucus can sometimes irritate the skin around your bottom.
 Using a barrier skin cream should help.
 You may need to try a few before you find one that works for you.
-Your pharmacist can advise on the different creams available.
+Ask your pharmacist for advice.

-Some people have reported that eating certain foods increases the production of mucus.
-While there's no scientific evidence to support this, you may want to consider keeping a food diary for a few weeks to see if certain foods could be linked to an increase in mucus production.
+Some people find that eating certain foods increases mucus production.
+While there's no scientific evidence to support this, you may want to try keeping a food diary for a few weeks to see whether certain foods could be linked to an increase in mucus production.

-In cases of parastomal hernia, the intestines push through the muscles around the stoma, resulting in a noticeable bulge under the skin.
-People with colostomies have an increased risk of developing parastomal hernias, because the muscles in their abdomen have been weakened during surgery.
+A parastomal hernia is where the intestines push through the muscles around the stoma, resulting in a noticeable bulge under the skin.

-- maintaining a healthy weight, because being overweight can place additional strain on your abdominal muscles
+- maintain a healthy weight - being overweight can place additional strain on your abdominal muscles

 A parastomal hernia isn't usually painful, but it may be more difficult to hold the colostomy appliance in place and change it.

-Most hernias can be managed without the need for surgery, with advice and support from your stoma care nurse.
-In some cases, surgery may be required to repair the hernia.
-However, even after surgery, the hernia can reoccur.
+Most hernias can be managed with the help and support of your stoma nurse.
+In some cases, surgery may be needed to repair the hernia.
+But the hernia can come back, even after surgery.